Busal: History

-The Bosal family has long played a leading role in Mandi Bahauddin’s political and administrative affairs and has made significant contributions to the development of their native village, Busal, through improvements in education, infrastructure, and public welfare.

 Education

 Busal hosts several educational institutions, including the Government Higher Secondary School (established 1905) and the Government Associate College for Women Busal Sukkha (established 2015).
 These institutions have contributed to improving literacy in the area.

 Religion

 The majority of the population in Busal are Muslims, with both Sunni and Shia communities present.
 Several shrines, including that of Mian Muhammad Panah and Syed Masoom Ali Shah, are located in the village.